 If you consistently experience a slow internet connection, have to reboot your router often, or your router stops powering on altogether, your router has likely worn out.

 Generally, a new router will improve the range of your Wi-Fi.
 Advances such as Wi-Fi 6 and mesh systems offer a greater Wi-Fi range, but you’ll likely see a noticeable improvement if you upgrade from Wi-Fi 4 to a Wi-Fi 5 router as well.

 Your router is your home’s gateway to wireless internet connectivity.
 If it’s no longer doing its job well, it’s time to upgrade to a newer, more reliable router.
 Upgrading should not only eliminate your slow or dropped connection headaches but also provide better security and Wi-Fi coverage.

 That said, it may be worth troubleshooting your connectivity issues to decide whether you need a new router.
 Perform a simple reboot by unplugging your router’s power cord, waiting a few seconds, and plugging it back in.
 If that doesn’t help, try repositioning the antennas or moving your router to an unobstructed area away from metal objects or other electronics.
 Lastly, you can check for firmware updates on your router’s configuration page.

 If troubleshooting doesn’t do the trick, or you’re ready to move on to a newer model, finding the right router doesn’t have to be challenging.
-Check compatibility with your internet service provider, then determine your required performance, coverage, and features.
+Check compatibility with your internet service provider, then determine your required performance, coverage, and features (like the ability to install a VPN app).
 The perfect router ultimately depends on your needs.